40net-cloud/fortinet-oci-solutions/FortiWeb/Active-Active/Existing-VCN/readme.md

 - Existing Internet Gateway OCID (if there is no IGW, it should be created in advance)

 One of the two methods below can be used to deploy FortiWeb A/A solution in OCI.

+If it is required, 2nd VNIC can be added after deployment is successfully completed. "cloud_init" cannot be used for FortiWeb deployment as of today.

 ### 3.1 Quick Deployment Using OCI Stacks service